Dark soliton detection using persistent homology

-Persistent homology characterises images by tracking the scales $\epsilon$ at which topological features appear (birth time $b$) and are destroyed (death time $d$) to create a persistence diagram, which forms a topological fingerprint of the image.
+Persistent homology characterizes images by tracking the intensity scales $\epsilon$ at which topological features appear (birth scale $b$) and are destroyed (death scale $d$) to create a persistence diagram $D$, which forms a topological fingerprint of the image.
 Importantly, persistence diagrams for low-dimensional topological features such as clusters and loops can be computed efficiently~\cite{Ripser,Ripser_py,scikit-tda}.
 Tracking the persistence of each feature allows to distinguish significant dark soliton-induced minima from noise-induced minima with low persistence.
 Once a persistence diagram has been computed from an image there are a variety of methods for passing the encoded information into standard machine learning techniques.

-Motivated by the fact that the soliton power depends only on the density contrast, and not the absolute values of the background density and density minima, we will use the feature lifetimes $|d-b|$ (also known as feature lifetime) to characterize the images.
-Specifically, we will use the number of features with anomalously large lifetimes can be used to estimate the number of dark solitons in the images.
+Motivated by the fact that the soliton power depends only on the density contrast, and not the absolute values of the background density and density minima, we will use the feature persistence $|d-b|$ (also known as feature lifetime) to characterize the images.
+Specifically, we will use the number of features with anomalously large persistence to estimate the number of dark solitons in the images.
 We employ two summary statistics to characterize the distribution of feature persistences $|d-b|$ and detect the presence of features with anomalously large persistence.